Health Benefits during COVID-19

 Willamette Dental is focused on patients with dental emergencies, on tele-dentistry when appropriate, and 24/7 on-call services on a short-term basis.
 Willamette will not return to its normal scheduling for appointments until further notice.
 Patients with scheduled appointments are being contacted regarding this change.

 If you are looking for COVID-19-related training updates, please visit the COVID-19 Updates page.
-If you are looking for COVID-19-related resources, please visit the COVID-19 Resources page.
+If you are looking for COVID-19-related resources, please visit the Top Caregiver Questions page.
 These pages have the latest, most accurate information.